marcosps/marcosps.github.io/content/blog/btrfs-for-mere-mortals.md

 # Why btrfs always shows the number of available inodes as zero?

-This aspect tells a lot about how btrfs manages it's physical space.
+This aspect tells a lot about how btrfs manages its physical space.

 Filesystems like ext4 allocate the entire disk on filesystem creation time, creating block groups all over the available space.
 This means that once